CreativeSDK/ios-getting-started-samples/Creative Cloud Files API/Guide/Files_Guide.md

 # Creative Cloud Files API

-In addition to the [Asset Browser UI Component](/articles/assetbrowser/index.html), the Creative SDK provides headless APIs for accessing Creative Cloud files directly.
+The Creative SDK provides headless APIs for accessing Creative Cloud files directly.
 This guide demonstrates how to use these APIs to download existing files in the Creative Cloud and upload new files to the Creative Cloud.

 ## Contents